 ![]() |

-I had purple edible petal dust to highlight the tips of the succulent petals, but you could easily use cocoa powder instead.
+I had purple edible petal dust to highlight the tips of the succulent leaves, but you could easily use cocoa powder instead.
 I used powdered sugar to add the "frosted" effect.

 Can you tell which one is the plant and which one's the cupcake?